Sans-Atout/Nariko/README.md

 # Todo List :

 * [ ] Extract anime name from folder or file
-* [ ] Save in a database which files are associated with which "hash" (en cours)
+* [ ] Save in a database which files are associated with which "hash" (In progress)
 * [x] Extract audio from video file
 * [x] Create multiple audio clip
 * [x] Delete audio files already processed
 * [x] Add anime OST fingerprint
 * [x] Extract audio information with [DejaVu code](https://github.com/worldveil/dejavu)
-* [ ] Processing of this information to retrieve a chronological list of OSTs with their start and end time stamps
+* [x] Processing of this information to retrieve a chronological list of OSTs with their start and end time stamps
+* [ ] Deal with overlapping

 # Some explanations on the project
 ## DejaVu result analysis